UKCloud/documentation/articles/openshift/oshift-how-expose-nonhttp-services.md

 ```

 > [!NOTE]
 > You can only deploy one instance of ipfailover per project.
 Also, the deployment may sometimes go into a pending state.
-If this happens ensure that you've incremented --vrrp-id-offset (if necessary) and try running the following command inside the project you are deploying in: oc adm policy add-scc-to-user privileged -z ipfailover.
+If this happens ensure that you've incremented --vrrp-id-offset (if necessary) and have given the ipfailover service account the required permissions inside the project you are deploying in:
 > ```
 > oc adm policy add-scc-to-user privileged -z ipfailover
 > ```